Table of Contents

 - 8 7.
 Take Greater Advantage of Free Publicity Opportunities and the Marketing Budget for Small Business

 - 9 Don’t Give Up with Your Marketing Budget for Small Business

-7 Ways to Get Results: From a Small Marketing Budget
+7 Ways to Get Results from Your Marketing Budget for Small Business

 Start with the basics: email, social media, and your website.
 These are three things that are a must.
 A small marketing budget doesn’t have to limit your efforts.
 Time can be your very best friend when branching out into new marketing strategies.

 The marketing budget for small business must start with market research.
 What market segments should you target?
 What are the buyer personas in those segments?
 What pains and issues do they experience?
 What is your competitors doing?
 What does their digital footprint look like?